ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In either case, the KDC performs the following actions.

-* The KDC removes the Client from the list of current members or the group.
+* The KDC removes the Client from the list of current members of the group.

 * In case of forced eviction, i.e., for cases 2 and 3 above, the KDC deletes the authentication credential of the removed Client, if it acts as repository of authentication credentials for group members.